 What safeguards can you offer me?

 The Paladins of Chivalry have Public Liability insurance to the value of £5 million, and we pride ourselves on our excellent safety record.
 All members taking part in combat displays are regularly assessed for competency and safety, and these assessments are recorded.
 We have full Risk Assessments for our encampment and for the displays and activities that take place within it, and copies of these Risk Assessments will be provided.
-We also have a comprehensive Child Protection policy.
+We also have a comprehensive Safeguarding Policy.